 “If you want to develop children’s physical, cognitive, academic, musical, and artistic skills, toys that are not strongly gender-typed are more likely to do this.”

 Blakemore’s study Characteristics of Boys’ and Girls’ Toys (PDF) concludes that “strongly gender-typed toys appear to be less supportive of optimal development than neutral or moderately gender-typed toys.”

 So what’s a parent to do, especially at Christmas?

 Do you buy gendered toys for your kids?

 With a two-year-old in tow, I’m too new at parenting to know what lies ahead.
 I have a hunch that as Chloe’s language skills develop and she sees the big world of toys, she’ll eventually ask for princess dresses, Barbie dolls, and all things pink.

-For now I’m avoiding the gendered crap under the tree by giving her neutral toys for Christmas and on her birthday in January.
+For now I’m avoiding the gendered toys under the tree by giving her neutral toys for Christmas and on her birthday in January.

-My Toy List: A classic bag of Mega Bloks picked up for $3.99 at Value Village, a bunch of books (including Richard Scarry), a Green Toys School Bus (because you need something to haul the Mega Bloks), and a big Jelly Cat Bunny (because snuggling is yummy).
+My Toy List: A classic bag of Mega Bloks picked up for $3.99 at Value Village, a bunch of books (including Richard Scarry), a Green Toys School Bus (you need something to haul the Mega Bloks), and a big Jelly Cat Bunny (snuggling is yummy).

 Your turn: Do you say “NO” to gendered toys, OR are these gifts unavoidable?
 Also, am I worried about nothing? 🙂